Our Story

 The Regrainery started like a lot of companies do—from a garage, and from a big dream.

 In 2015, I (Aaron) was between jobs.
-My employment background was a little too varied to land me anywhere specific, so with dozens of resumes out in the ether, and no responses, I decided to swallow my anxiety about mounting debt and explore hobbies like leather work, book-binding, writing, reading, bicycling, and of course, woodworking—at least, until I could land a job.
+My employment background was a little too varied to land me anywhere specific, so with dozens of resumes out in the ether, and with no responses, I decided to swallow my anxiety about mounting debt and explore hobbies like leather work, book-binding, writing, reading, bicycle repair, and of course, woodworking—at least, until I could land a “real” job.

-The project was a success and, after it was taken down and stored back home in my apartment (see above), something inside me wanted to keep going.
-So, still being between jobs, I did.
-I started tinkering more and more, and before I knew it, friends and family started asking me to make them things, big and small.
-I really had no business charging anything for what I made yet, but whatever money I did make I saved to buy a new tool later.
+The backdrop project was a success.
+After it was taken down and stored, something inside me wanted to keep going.
+So, still between jobs, I did.
+I started building small pieces of furniture for friends and family.
+I really had no business charging anything for what I made yet, but whatever money I did make, I tried to save to buy tools.

 Reclaimed Fir coffee table built for a friend, 2016.

-For several years, I moonlit as a woodworker and furniture maker.
-This infantile pursuit was starting to become a solid side hustle.
-I did eventually find employment, but I knew something was different about woodworking because of how often I found myself daydreaming about it.
+For several years, I moonlit as a woodworker and furniture maker, and I was finding my infantile pursuit was starting to become a solid side hustle.
+I did eventually find employment, but I always found myself daydreaming about woodworking and furniture-making.

-Here and there, I’d get neat opportunities.
-A set of end tables one month, a floating shelf a few months later.
-I tried selling items at street fairs, festivals, and online.
-The side hustle never provided much money to live on.
-It didn’t garner me some great following on social media.
-But it sure felt like a good way to live my life.
+I tried selling items at local street fairs, festivals, and online.
+While it never provided much to live on, or garner some great following, it sure felt like a good way to live my life.

 Me (Aaron) at our first ever street fair, The St. John’s Bizarre, 2016.